 Moving Home

-Some people choose not to sell their home when moving.
-It may be possible to keep your current home and potentially release some equity for your new home’s deposit.
-This could mean that your current home, if affordability allows, could simply become a second home for you and your family, or become a buy-to-let for someone else to live in – See our Buy To Let page for more advice on this option.
+However, many people choose not to sell their home when moving, whether it be because they want to keep hold of a longstanding family home, or they’re simply looking to invest.
+In this case it may be possible for you to keep your current property and still release some equity for your new home’s deposit, meaning that your current property, if affordability allows, could simply become a second home for you and your family, or become a Buy To Let page to generate an income – See our Buy To Let page for more advice on this option.
+In either case, there are likely to be tax implications, so it is essential that you seek independent advice on these before proceeding.
+Lenders have very strict rules on the types of mortgages available in these scenarios, so please talk to your Mortgage Adviser as well.

 Because we play by the book we want to tell you that...